 WE BELIEVE IN LIVING WHERE YOU WANT, UNRESTRICTED

-Central Texas Drilling is a family owned, full service water well drilling company servicing the Hill Country and Surrounding area for the last 100 years.
-The staff at Central Texas Drilling is committed to delivering reliable, quality well service.
+Aaron Glass Central Texas Drilling is a Glass family owned, full service water well drilling company operating in Dripping Springs and the greater Hill Country for the last 100 years.
+Aaron Glass and the staff at Central Texas Drilling is committed to delivering reliable, quality well service.
 Your family’s water supply is as important to us as it is to you!

 For Over a Century…

-For over a century and across five generations, The Glass family—which eventually evolved to Centex Pump & Supply—has drilled, installed, and serviced wells across six counties.
+Across five generations, The Glass family—which eventually evolved to Centex Pump & Supply—has drilled, installed, and serviced water wells across six counties.

 In 1902 using horse-driven rigs, Frank Glass began drilling water wells for the Central Texas area.